DevavratSinghBisht/dwd.ml-fastapi-docker-tutorial/README.md

 # ML Fast API Docker Tutorial
 MLOps Session : Tutorial for deploying a ML model using Fast API and Docker for Thakur College of Engineering and Technology, University of Mumbai.

-`train` directory contains following files
-1. A Jupyter notebook used for training the CNN Model.
+`train` directory contains a Jupyter notebook used for training the CNN Model along with it's weights.
-2. Model weights after training

 `media` directory contains sample images that can be used for testing the endpoint.